2014 McKay-Dee Hospital Foundation Honorees

-McKay-Dee Hospital Foundation honored two outstanding medical professionals and two extraordinary members of our community at the 2013 Gala.
-This honorees were:
+McKay-Dee Hospital Foundation will honor two outstanding medical professionals at the 2014 Gala.
+This honorees are:

 Robert Moesinger, M.D.

 Jay & DeeAnn Nye

 Lyle H. Archibald, M.D.

 McKay-Dee Foundation Gala | Thursday, October 2, 2014 | 5:30pm | Ogden Eccles Conference Center